brandur/sorg/content/drafts/interfaces.md

 been unimaginable even to the most audacious thinkers of thirty years ago.

-These devices should be propelling our workflows forward with us gangly humans left barely able to keep up, and yet, almost without exception we wait for our computers instead of the other way around.
+These powerful devices should be propelling our workflows forward with us gangly humans left barely able to keep up, and yet, almost without exception we wait for our computers instead of the other way around.
 We're conditioned ourselves to think that waiting 30+ seconds for an app to load, or interrupting our workflow to watch a half second animations a thousand times a day, are perfectly normal.

 ## The Rise of the Web (#rise-of-the-web)